rxtx32/hosp/README.md

- 0Here, it is the basic Application for the Capstone Project to publish a Website in the Github for the Hospital Management System.
+ Here, it is the basic Application for the Capstone Project to publish a Website in the Github for the Hospital Management System.

 **Algorithm: Hospital Management System**
 1) Start